 Things to Do on the Road to Rotorua

-- Do the Te Waihou Walkway (1h30min or 3 hours walk) to the Putaruru Blue Spring to see some of the purest and clearest water flowing in a stream.
+- Do the Te Waihou Walkway to the Putaruru Blue Spring to see some of the purest and clearest water flowing in a stream

-- Take a detour to Matamata to visit The Hobbiton Movie Set.
-This will add an extra 30 minutes to your drive time
+- Take a detour to Matamata to visit The Hobbiton Movie Set (more info on Viator and Klook).
+This will add an extra 30 minutes to your drive time.

 Things to Do in Rotorua

-- See an evening cultural performance at one of the Maori attractions.
-We list most of the options in10 Places to Experience Maori Culture in New Zealand.
+- See an evening cultural performance at one of the Maori attractions

 Accommodation in Rotorua

-Drive Time: 1 hour to Taupo or 2h15min to National Park Village
+Drive time: 1 hour to Taupo or 2 hr 15 mins to National Park Village

 Things to Do in Rotorua

-- Visit ageothermal park.
-Geysers, steaming lakes, bubbling mud, silica terraces and so much more can be seen in one of the many geothermal parks of Rotorua.
+- Geysers, steaming lakes, bubbling mud, silica terraces and so much more can be seen in one of the many geothermal parks of Rotorua